 IV A. Working Hours.
 Your hours of work may not be like those of your co-workers and workers in other departments.
 This is because of the differing demands on various departments and the services they provide.
 Your supervisor will give you the schedule of work hours that applies to your position.
-The college reserves the right to change them as necessary.
+The University reserves the right to change them as necessary.
 Administrative office hours are generally 8:00 - 5:00 Monday through Friday; they may vary for registration and summer schedule as announced by the administration.

-Occasionally you may be asked to assume additional responsibility during the absence of a co-worker or supervisor, or due to exceptionally heavy work load.
+Occasionally you may be asked to assume additional responsibility during the absence of a co-worker or supervisor, or due to an exceptionally heavy work load.
 Such short-term additional responsibility may consist of greater volume or level of responsibility than usual.
 Normally you will not be eligible for additional pay for performing such duties.

 It is the policy of Lenoir-Rhyne University to make no additional payment for responding to the need for extra effort on the employee's primary position.
-Exceptions to this policy include approved over-time (in the cases of non-exempt workers) or approved designation as "Interim" in a particular position for a specific period of time.
+Exceptions to this policy include approved overtime (in the cases of non-exempt workers) or approved designation as "Interim" in a particular position for a specific period of time.

 IV C. Chapel Services.
 Offices may close for staff attendance at weekly chapel service.
 Meetings should not be scheduled for the 9:00 hour on Wednesdays.
 Employees who wish to go to chapel are encouraged to do so, but must notify their immediate supervisor a day in advance

 IV D. Breaks.
 Fifteen minutes, once in the morning and once in the afternoon, are customarily granted by supervisors for breaks.
-Such rest periods are encouraged by the college.
+Such rest periods are encouraged by the University.
 You are expected to use discretion and good judgment to see that this privilege is not abused.

 IV E. Jury Duty.
 Full-time employees are entitled to time off with pay for jury duty.
 Non-exempt employees will receive a full day's pay, provided they present their jury duty pay voucher to the payroll specialist, following the completion of a scheduled jury service.
 Exempt employees will not have their pay affected in any way, but are required to bring in the voucher for their personnel file.

 IV F. Reserve Duty.
 If you are a member of a reserve component of the U.S. Armed Forces, you may be granted leave to participate in the reserve annual training program.
 The leave will not be charged against your accumulated vacation leave.
-Further, if your salary as a military reservist on annual duty is less than your salary as a Lenoir-Rhyne employee during the same period, you will be paid the difference by the college.
+Further, if your salary as a military reservist on annual duty is less than your salary as a Lenoir-Rhyne employee during the same period, you will be paid the difference by the University.
 You should request payment of the difference through your supervisor.

 IV G. Attendance/Absenteeism.
 Your regular and prompt attendance is required in order for your department to meet its work load.
 If you are not able to report for work, you should advise your supervisor as early as possible in order that someone else may be secured to work.
-If you do not report to work as expected for three consecutive days the college will take this action to mean that you have vacated your position, and your employment will be terminated immediately.
+If you do not report to work as expected for three consecutive days the University will take this action to mean that you have vacated your position, and your employment will be terminated immediately.

 Should poor attendance by an employee become a concern, the employee's immediate supervisor will discuss with the Human Resource Director options for corrective disciplinary action.
-The college may follow a procedure of verbal warning and counsel first, followed by a first and then, final, written warning.
+The University may follow a procedure of verbal warning and counsel first, followed by a first and then, final, written warning.
 Should the problem continue after this series of counsel, termination would be the final result.
-However, the college reserves the right to take disciplinary action up to and including discharge immediately, if the offense warrants such action, based on state employment-at-will statutes.
+However, the University reserves the right to take disciplinary action up to and including discharge immediately, if the offense warrants such action, based on state employment-at-will statutes.